-Developed by Dr. Maria Montessori, an Italian physician, educator and innovator, Montessori is a child-centered educational approach based on scientific observations of children from birth to adolescence.
+Developed by Dr. Maria Montessori, an Italian physician, educator and innovator, Montessori is a child-centered educational approach based on nurturing and cultivating a child’s natural desire to learn.

 The hallmark of a Montessori education is based on nurturing and cultivating the child’s natural desire to learn by:

 - Creating student-centered learning environments that are prepared, adaptive and responsive to student needs

 - Providing hands-on concrete experiences with specifically-designed Montessori materials

 - Encouraging exploration, problem solving and creative reasoning as part of the learning process

 - Supporting the development of the whole child, socially, emotionally, cognitively and physically

 - Fostering intrinsic motivation by focusing on process rather than product

 - Offering multi-aged groupings and social settings as a community within each classroom

 - Focusing on cooperation, collaboration and mutual respect